Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Introduction

 \item We provide detailed theoretical investigation on $\textrm{AIT}_{C}$, $\textrm{AIT}_{NC}$ and corresponding extension strategies (e.g., proximal prior regularization and acceleration gradient scheme) to ensure the convergence property of AIT without LLS even LLC assumption.
 Notably, we establish the first convergence guarantee for BLO problems with non-convex LL subproblems.

-\item A plentiful of experiments have been conducted based on numerical examples with varying LL properties.
-Besides, we not only implement typical learning and vision applications (e.g., few-shot classification and data hyper-cleaning), but also demonstrate the generalization performance of AIT in more challenging tasks such as neural architecture search and generative adversarial networks. \end{itemize}
+\item We conduct extensive numerical experiments under both convex and non-convex LL settings, including ablation studies to validate the proposed extension strategies.
+In addition, we demonstrate its broad applicability and consistent performance improvements on typical learning and vision applications (e.g., few-shot classification and data hyper-cleaning) and more challenging tasks including neural architecture search and generative adversarial networks.